MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 > [!NOTE]
-> CX 600 ou les autres téléphones Aries ne prennent pas en charge l’authentification multifacteur (MFA).
-Si vous forcez l'usage de l'option MFA, ces appareils échouent à vous connecter.
-Ces périphériques doivent utiliser des ID de l’Organisation uniquement pour l’authentification.
+> CX 600 or any other Aries phones don't support multifactor authentication (MFA).
+If you force MFA, these devices will fail to sign-in.
+These devices must use only Org ID for authetication.

 ## <a name="what-else-should-you-know"></a>Informations supplémentaires
 Pour obtenir des instructions de configuration détaillées, consultez la page [Déploiement de téléphones Skype Entreprise Online](deploying-skype-for-business-online-phones.md).